Sadid-Hasan/react-donation-campaign/README.md

 Project features:

-- Feature 1
+- Shows toast when added any donation
-- Feature 2
+- If added more than 4 card then wrap the cards and show see all
-- Feature 3
+- Responsive for most of the mobile device